-This exciting and fascinating course will introduce you to some of the major research areas within the field of psychology: the scientific study of the brain, the mind, and behaviour.
-The course begins with an overview of psychology, its history, and its research methods, and then covers several fundamental topics including: emotion & motivation, intelligence, development, personality, social psychology, stress & health, and psychological disorders and their treatments.
-Classes will comprise lectures and interactivity.
+This exciting and fascinating 3-credit course will introduce you to some of the major research areas within the field of psychology: the scientific study of the brain, the mind, and behaviour.
+The course begins with an overview of psychology, its history, and its scientific approaches and research methods, and then covers several fundamental topics including: biopsychology, sensation & perception, consciousness, memory, learning, language, thinking, and more!
+Lectures will involve us covering relevant information, gaining critical skills, and engaging in interactivity.

 This course will run for 13 weeks, with ~3 hours of contact time per week.
-There will be 35 lectures in total (and 2 in-class midterms).
-Please do your best to attend each and every one! ©
+Please do your best to attend each and every class! ☺